Collecting Vintage Clothing

 Part I: Basic Principles

-This multi-part article will again touch upon the investment aspect, but here we shall focus more on the nuts and bolts of creating your own vintage clothing collection.
-I draw on my long experience of treasuring and collecting fine vintage clothing as well as acting as a vintage clothing dealer at shows, and now exclusively on the internet.
+In this article we focus on the nuts and bolts of creating your own vintage clothing collection.
+I draw on my long experience of collecting fine vintage clothing as well as my career as a vintage show dealer and now exclusively on the internet.

-Those who buy vintage clothing from Vintage Textile span the range of collectors: novices, nervously making their first purchase; more experienced collectors, gaining confidence to buy better pieces; and long-time collectors who have painstakingly assembled a high six-figure collection.
+Those who buy vintage clothing from Vintage Textile span the range of collectors: novices making their first purchase; more experienced collectors, gaining confidence to buy better pieces; and long-time collectors who have painstakingly assembled a high six-figure collection.
 My experience with collectors has taught me certain principles about what works and what doesn't for the collector.
-I offer these principles to you in the hope that valued customers of Vintage Textile will in turn share their experiences with me.
+I offer these principles in the hope that valued customers of Vintage Textile will in turn share their experiences with me.

-Research in the library, or on the internet, about the field of collecting will be disappointing.
-Although one can find many books on the topic, they generally turn out to be catalogs of collectible items from a particular sector, e.g., glass bottles.
+Research in the library or on the internet on collecting vintage clothing will be disappointing.
+Although one can find many books on the topic, they are mostly catalogs of collectible items from a particular sector, e.g., glass bottles.
 These guides are little more than detailed inventory lists with recent retail prices.

-Such books on collecting have their use if one already understands the field.
-They are virtually useless as a "Guide to the Perplexed" for those without a basic knowledge of the principles of value to be applied to building a collection.
+Such books are useful if one already understands the field but have little use to those without a basic knowledge of the principles of value to be applied to building a collection.
 One will look in vain for a discussion of these principles.

-A search on the internet for guidelines for the collector yields a few generalities without nuance or context.
+A search on the internet for collecting guidelines yields a few generalities without nuance or context.

 Clichés of Collecting